Piercingxx/PopOS-Mod/Read Me.md

 - "1.sh" to install Gnome-shell and a few adjustments.

-- "2.sh" will install applications, fonts, cursors, and customize settings (it takes several minutes to run).
+- "2.sh" will install applications, fonts, and cursors (it takes several minutes to run).

+- "3.sh" installs the last few Gnome extensions and modify's them.
+Pop doesnt always like to cooperate.
+Do not run this script as sudo

 - "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on PopOS (Also Debian and Ubuntu have been tested with this same script...skip if not a Surface).